Pramodv79/DSClickPrediction/Project_Question.md

 **What additional information you would like to learn ?**

-  What are the significant significant features that drive the likely hood of user clicking the recommended content indicating association?
+  What are the significant features that drive the likely hood of user clicking the recommended content indicating association?

 **What data you will use ?**